Microsoft launches wearable fitness device for $199

 Microsoft Corp launched a device called "Microsoft Band" that will allow users to monitor their fitness and exercise regime, marking the world's largest software company's debut into the wearable technology market.

-Microsoft said the device will be available in the United States in limited quantities from Thursday for $199.
+Microsoft said the device will be available in the United States in limited quantities from Thursday for $199 (124.54 pounds).

 Apple Inc unveiled a smart watch on Sept.
 9 that will combine health and fitness tracking with communications and will go on sale in early 2015, while Samsung Electronics Co unveiled its Galaxy Gear smart watch in September 2013.
 The Apple Watch will be priced at $349.